cristinajiang/Airbnb--SQL-/README.md

 as you can see, almost all 15 top earners are booked out except one that still had 4 days availability.
 So I clicked on its url and checked it out.

+The second question I was interested was:
+# 2.